 This device is used to remove unwanted contamination in a system.
 Bypass filters allow a continuous sweeping action across the surface of the filter element.
 This sweeping action prolongs the life of the filter element and also insures the sample that passes through the element is representative of the current system condition.

 The calibration tap point includes the connection fittings and tubing together with a three-way ball valve to easily connect calibration gas to the analyzer.

-SMARTalk provides complete remote operation via personal computer or host with true bidirectional communication.
+SMARTalk connects to the Data Communication option to provide visibility and remote operation via personal computer or host with true bidirectional communication.
 The operator does not have to travel to the measurement site to alter operation, initiate calibration, or view data.
 Controls, reports, and data are available at lab or office via a personal computer link.
 Remote access reduces the chance of "no fault found" service calls where on site trips find no fault with the equipment.
+Learn more...

 The vaporizing regulators vaporize a liquid into a gas then perform a single stage pressure reduction on the gas.
 Pressure drops through pressure regulators may cause cooling which allows liquid to form.
 The vaporizing regulator puts heat back into the flow media to insure that is stays a gas.

 By using micro-liter injection valves to inject an exact amount of sample into the carrier gas stream, the range can be extended from 500 ppmV to 100%.
 The injected volume and rate of injection are selected to meet the requirements for the stream being monitored.